Moldau Bike Trail: Prague – Passau

 Arrival by train

-From all European Countries you have good options for going to Prague by train.
-From the main railway station (Hlavni nadrazi) best take a taxi to the hotel (about 16.00 euro).
+Prague is easily accessible from all major cities in Europe by train.
+We recommend to take a taxi from the station (Hlavni nadrazi) to the hotel (about 16.00 euro) or go by public transportation.
 The hotel is located in a quiet villa district in the south of the city.
 With bus and subway you have good connections to the historic old town (about 30 min.).
+Current schedule information and price information can be found at:

 Condition of cycle paths